Articles

 Pros of Raised Bed Gardening

 1. Deeper, Lighter Soil: If you fill your raised beds with good soil from the start, it helps root crops grow deeper and all plants set deeper roots for higher yields.
-We recommend using either Black Gold® Natural & Organic Raised Bed & Potting Mix or one-part ground soil to one-part Black Gold Garden Compost Blend.
-Top off with soil or amendment yearly.
+We recommend using either Black Gold® Natural & Organic Raised Bed & Potting Mix or one-part ground soil to two-parts Black Gold Garden Compost Blend.
+If you have more alkaline soil, the addition of Black Gold® Natural & Organic Canadian Sphagnum Peat Moss is helpful.
+Top off the beds with additional quality topsoil or amendment yearly.

 2. Easier Weeding: Raised beds have looser soil, are higher, and often cover a smaller area, making them easier to weed.
 It’s also easier to harvest after rain and stay clean when beds are surrounded by pebble, straw, or cut grass.